nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Description: Updates the task manager if the date and time is out of synchronisation with the computer and checks the amount of time left to do a task or prepare for an event.
 Format: `update`

-> Key things to note:
+> Key things to note:<br>
-> The name of the task/event will be highlighted in blue, if the task or event has only four days left.
+> The name of the task/event will be highlighted in blue, if the task or event has only four days left.<br>
-> The name will be highlighted in green, if there are three days left.
+> The name will be highlighted in green, if there are three days left.<br>
-> The name will be highlighted in purple, if there are two days left.
+> The name will be highlighted in purple, if there are two days left.<br>
-> The name will be highlighted in orange, if there is only a day left.
+> The name will be highlighted in orange, if there is only a day left.<br>
 > The name will be highlighted in red, if the task or event is not labelled complete as it will be taken to be overdue or unattended.

 #### Clearing all entries : `clear`
 Description: Clears all entries from the task manager.<br>
 Format: `clear`

+> Key things to note: <br>
-> Please only use this if you need to reset the task manager.
-For example if you need to pass the task manager to someone else at your work terminal or if you are changing jobs this would be a good way to remove all your personal effects in one command.
+> Please only use this if you need to reset the task manager.<br>
+> For example if you need to pass the task manager to someone else at your work terminal or if you are changing jobs this would be a good way to remove all your personal effects in one command.

 #### Saving the data
 Task Manager data is saved in the hard disk automatically after any command that changes the data.<br>